raynergoh/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start
+In this section, you’ll learn how to install TrackerGuru, run your first command and get familiar with the interface.

 ##### Step 1: Check Java version
 TrackerGuru requires **Java 17** or above installed on your computer.
 (See our [FAQ: Section](#faq) for instructions on how to check your Java version)